bigdatagenomics/adam/docs/deploying/cgcloud.rst

     cgcloud terminate-cluster -c cluster1 spark

-CGCoud options and Spot Instances
+CGCloud options and Spot Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 View help docs for all options of the ``cgcloud create-cluster``